gauravsingh-02/Python/Change Volume gesture/HandVolume Advance/readme.md

 - To close the application, press `q`.

 ## Advanced Version
 This script is customized for setting the volume with a flick of the pinky finger.
-It builds upon the earlier hand volume tracker, offering a specialized functionality.
+It builds upon the earlier hand volume tracker, offering specialized functionality.

 Feel free to explore and customize the script for your own projects!
 If you encounter any issues or have suggestions for improvement, please create an issue on GitHub.